The Graduate Communication Sciences and Disorders program is hosting Open Houses for prospective students. Click here for dates and times.

-- Two letters of recommendation attesting to the applicant's potential to successfully complete graduate study
+Two recommendation attesting to the applicant's potential to successfully complete graduate study

 Applicants are reviewed once annually after the February 1st deadline for consideration for admission to the subsequent fall semester.
-The February 1st deadline is an absolute deadline with receipt of all application materials required by that date.
+The February 1st deadline is an absolute deadline with receipt of all application materials required by that date for both the CSDCAS application and the Longwood University online application.
 Students accepted for the fall semester are given the option of taking courses the preceding summer.